 All around the Baltic sea there are excellent birding spots with interesting species all year round.
 On capes and islands the spring and autumn migration is often intense with large numbers of bird on route to or from the tundra, mountains or boreal forests.
 Nesting birds like waders and ducks along with the songbirds of the open landscape along the coast will give highlights to summer birding.
 During the winter large flocks of northern ducks as long-tailed ducks, smew, Steller's eider and many more can be seen along with large numbers of eagles.
+For Baltic Birding Hotspot map in low resolution, click here.
+Low resolution map of Gotland birding sites here.
+Low resolution Gotland Nature map, click here.

 In recent years, herring gulls and cormorants have been nesting on the Lighthouse island, which is rarely visited by people.
 In exceptional cases, even the nests of razorbills have been spotted on the island.